 Consuming the Web Service

 Our application needs to be able to retrieve the conference information from the Internet.
-We will change our application so that it will retrieve updated conference information from the web, deserialize the XML and JSON, then update our screens.
-Because we have already done all the hard work to download and deserialize the data in the iOS example earlier in the chapter, we are going to re-use that code in Android.
+We will change our application so that it will retrieve updated conference information from the web, deserialize the XML and JSON, and then update our screens.
+Because we have already done all the hard work earlier in the chapter—downloading and deserializing the data in the iOS example—we are going to reuse that code in Android.

 Review the code in the Downloader.cs file in the Core project.
-This code was introduced in the iOS section above, and can be shared with Android unchanged.
+This code was introduced in the iOS section above, and can be shared unchanged with Android.

 Review the code in the SessionsXmlParser.cs and SpeakersJsonParser.cs files in the Core project.
 These classes were also introduced in the iOS section above, and can be shared with Android.